bengrunfeld/study-notes/Code College/1_Unix/1_Unix_Lesson_Plan.md

 Unix is an operating system, created during 1969 - 1971 by AT&T employees at Bell Labs.

-C was developed for the Unix OS, and Unix was then rewritten in C.
+`C` was developed for the Unix OS, and Unix was then rewritten in `C`.

 Because of a court case, AT&T was forbidden from entering the software market, so while they weren't allowed to sell software, they were allowed to give it away for free.